Transfer Student Application Process

 Additional Info for Transfer Students

-The UConn Digital Media & Design department offers four-year undergraduate degrees at the Storrs (main UConn campus) and Stamford campuses.
-Residential housing is also available in Stamford, a growing campus located just 45-minutes from NYC, in close proximity to DMD industry partners.
-You will be asked to choose a first-choice campus and major (Digital Media & Design (B.F.A.) or Digital Media & Design (B.A.)) in your application.
+UConn offers B.A. and B.F.A. in Digital Media Design degrees at the Stamford campus.
+Residential housing is available in Stamford, a growing campus located just 45-minutes from NYC, in close proximity to DMD industry partners.
+You will be asked to choose a first-choice campus and major (Digital Media Design (B.F.A.) or Digital Media Design (B.A.) in your application.

 Students who are transferring from another Connecticut college/university may review transfer course equivalencies at Transfer Course Equivalencies.